lsmsgeneva/MsRadaR/README.md

 ## Usage

-The following example demonstrates two typical workflows for using the **MsRadaR** package: single file processing and batch processing.
+The following example workflow demonstrates two different ways to use the MsRadaR package: single-file processing and batch processing.

 ### Example Workflow